fluxcd/flux2/rfcs/0010-multi-tenant-workload-identity/README.md

 allowing permissions to be granted directly to `ServiceAccounts` (if it needs to support granting the impersonation permission, then it can probably also easily support granting any other permissions depending on the implementation).
-GCP for example has implemented this feature recently, calling it *Direct Access*.
-When using this feature, a GCP IAM Service Account is not required, i.e. GCP IAM permissions can be granted directly to Kubernetes `ServiceAccounts`.
+GCP for example has implemented this feature [recently](https://cloud.google.com/blog/products/identity-security/make-iam-for-gke-easier-to-use-with-workload-identity-federation), a GCP IAM
+Service Account is no longer required for workload identity, i.e. GCP IAM permissions can now be granted directly to Kubernetes `ServiceAccounts`.
 This is a significant improvement in the user experience, as it significantly reduces the required configuration steps.
 AWS implemented a similar feature called *EKS Pod Identity*, but it still requires an IAM Role to be associated with the